-Washed-out and golden skintones effect in darktable
+How to make washed-out and golden skintones in darktable

 A fellow darktable contributor asked about the washed-out effect he discovered in one of my pictures.
 Here is how I do it.